This post may contain affiliate links. Please see my disclosure policy for details.

 9. Walk the South West Coast Path to Land’s End

-You can access the South West Coastal Path all year around and there is a great walk from Sennen Cove that leads you over the cliff tops to Land’s End.
+You can access the South West Coastal Path all year round and there is a great walk from Sennen Cove that leads you over the cliff tops to Land’s End.

 There is lots of wildlife to spot around here including some migratory birds throughout the year and lots of wildflowers dotted about in the spring.